reggieqiao/qrcodehub/docs/index.md

 RQcodehub
 </h1>

-QRcodehub is a Chrome extension that converts URL addresses into QR code
+QRcodehub is a Chrome extension that converts URL addresses into QR code, scan the QR code to access and browse on mobile devices.

 ## Overview
 ![QRcodehub](https://raw.githubusercontent.com/reggieqiao/qrcodehub/main/docs/assets/examples.png)